Pastor: Rev. Karen Wolcott

 Serving the residents of Middleburg Heights, Middleburg Heights Food Pantry is one of the few client choice pantries in northern Ohio.
 Clients shop as they would in a grocery store and are able to follow their own dietary restrictions and preferences.

-In recent summers we have sent teams to the Southern Ohio, Mississippi, Grand Rapids Michigan, and most recently to West Virginia.
+In recent summers we have sent teams to the Southern Ohio, Mississippi, Grand Rapids Michigan, West Virginia, Virginia Beach, and Erie PA.

 The Nehemiah Mission of Cleveland rebuilds the lives and homes of the physically and fiscally challenged of Cleveland by providing services that improve living environments in order to sow seeds of hope for individuals and neighborhoods.